-Under Alternative 1 (No Action), the Wreckfish ITQ program does not specify requirements for NMFS to reclaim wreckfish shares from non-compliant shareholders.
+Under Alternative 1 (No Action), the Wreckfish ITQ Program does not specify requirements for NMFS to reclaim wreckfish shares from non-compliant shareholders.
 This would be a benefit for such shareholders but could represent a cost to other shareholders and the fishery as a whole if the noncompliant shareholders are not utilizing their quota.
-Preferred Alternative 2 and Preferred Alternative 3 would allow NMFS to reclaim these shares and make them available to other compliant shareholders in the fishery.
+Preferred Alternative 2 and Preferred Alternative 3 would allow NMFS to reclaim these shares and make them available to other compliant shareholders in the wreckfish portion of the snapper grouper fishery.
 Thus, this could lead to better utilization of the commercial wreckfish quota as a whole and increase net economic benefits.
-The sub-alternatives of Preferred Alternative 2 and Preferred Alternative 3 specify when such an action would occur and how long noncompliant shareholders can take to come into compliance or face the cost of forfeited shares.
-These
+The sub-alternatives of Preferred Alternative 2 and Preferred Alternative 3 specify when such an action would occur and how long non-compliant shareholders can take to come into compliance or face